Antral follicle count is a type of ovarian reserve testing

 Antral follicle count and fertility treatment

 Antral follicle count alone does not determine how a woman will respond to fertility treatment.
 The count, along with other tests, serves as an indicator of ovarian reserve and not necessarily her fertility.
-Dr. Sharara takes other factors into account when he implements a fertility treatment plan, including: the woman’s age; her diagnosis; her partner’s fertility; her response to prior treatment; any physical issues she may have; and other factors.
+Dr. Sharara takes other factors into account when he implements a fertility treatment plan, including the woman’s age, diagnosis, her partner’s fertility, her response to prior treatment, any physical issues she may have and other factors.

 At our Washington, DC fertility center, we take a very individualized approach to fertility treatment.
 Each patient receives the undivided attention of Dr. Sharara.
-The plan he devises for you will take into account all of the information he has gathered about you and your partner, including test results, such as antral follicle count.
+The plan he devises for you will take into account all of the information he has gathered about you and your partner, including test results.
 He will direct the best plan for you based on his extensive knowledge and experience.
-To learn more about antral follicle count and fertility treatment, contact us.
+To learn more about fertility testing and treatment, contact us.